 ‘Scottish Fundraising Standards Panel’ – means the independent regulator of charitable fundraising in Scotland for Scottish registered charities.

 We are committed to responsible fundraising practice, so we are registered with the Fundraising Regulator and have signed up to the fundraising promise, meaning our fundraising activity will always be legal, open, honest and respectful.

 As a Girlguiding volunteer or member of staff involved in any activity to raise funds for Girlguiding or for other charities as part of Girlguiding activity, you must follow this policy.
 Fundraising activity includes all activities covered by the Code of Fundraising Practice, and any social enterprise activity.

 What are Girlguiding’s expectations?

-Fundraisers must also keep and maintain accurate financial records.
-This allows for transparency, continuity and succession planning.
-You can find more information about record keeping in the unit finances section.
+As fundraisers you must also maintain accurate financial records, to allow for transparency, continuity and succession planning.
+You can find more information about record keeping on the website under the unit finances section.